joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/working-with-movieclip-objects.md

 movie clips, those child movie clips are treated like properties of the parent movie clip—you can access the child movie clip using dot syntax.
-For example, if a movie clip with the instance name `childClip` is nested within another clip with the instance name `parentClip`, you can make the child clip’s timeline animation play by calling this code:
+For example, if a movie clip with the instance name `childClip` is nested within another clip with the instance name `parentClip`, you can make the child clip's timeline animation play by calling this code:

     parentClip.childClip.play();